 Sleep is often in short supply with foster children.
-A good night’s sleep usually depends on feeling secure and foster children often feel anything but secure since they have been removed from everything and everyone they know.
-What’s a foster parent to do to help their child and themselves get a good night sleep?
+A good night’s sleep usually depends on feeling secure, and foster children often feel anything but secure since they have been removed from everything and everyone they know.
+What’s a foster parent to do to help their child and themselves get a good night’s sleep?

-For most children to sleep well they need to feel secure.
-One of the major goals of foster parents is to help their foster child gain this sense of security.
+For most children to sleep well, they need to feel secure.
+One of the primary goals of foster parents is to help the foster child gain this sense of security.
 Routines and predictability help.

-Scroll to the very bottom of this page to see the resources we have on Sleep Issues with Foster Children in the form of blogs/articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.
+Scroll to the very bottom of this page to see other resources we have on sleep issues with foster children in the form of blogs/articles, radio shows/podcasts, tip sheets, fact sheets and expert Q & A’s.